ToVinhKhang/ToVinhKhang/README.md

 <br />

 ## OBJECTIVE
-_• Short-term: Keep focus on driving product growth rapidly, fostering product innovation, handling multiple projects in a fast-paced environment to become Product Manager._
+_• Short-term: Focus on driving rapid product growth, fostering innovation, and diving deeper into product management to transition into a pure Product Manager._
 <br />
-_• Long-term: Become Senior Product Manager, master in PDLC and drive product sustainable growth, ideally around South East Asia._
+_• Long-term: Aim to become a Senior Product Manager, master the PDLC, and drive sustainable product growth, with a strong focus on the Southeast Asia market._
 <br />

 <br />